Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Statistical Similarity

 \paragraph{Precision} Precision for generative models captures the fraction of generated designs falling within the support of the dataset.
 Extracting singular precision values from PR curves is challenging since it's unclear which value to select, or how to average values.
 Instead, Sajjadi~\etal~\cite{sajjadi2018assessing} propose using the maximum $F_\beta$ score for some $\beta<<1$ over all precision-recall pairs in the PR curve as a proxy for precision.

 \paragraph{Nearest Datapoint~(Figure~\ref{fig:NDS})} For a simple estimate of `realism,' practitioners can calculate the distance to the nearest datapoint for every generated sample.
-Despite its simplicity, the score is an effective method to capture local proximity to the dataset.
-Nearest datapoint can also be averaged over a set of samples to estimate the `realism' performance of a DGM.
+Despite its simplicity, the score is an effective method to capture the local realism of individual samples (or the `realism' performance of a DGM when averaged).
 This metric is particularly important for applications of DGMs in data augmentation, as it demonstrates that generated synthetic designs (samples) are similar to a dataset of existing designs (datapoints).